diegons490/refind-stanza-creator/README.md

 ### It includes functions to create and restore backups of files

-### It is also possible to edit the files manually using nano directly from the terminal.
+### It is also possible to edit the files manually using nano or another editor directly from the terminal.

 ```shell
 $ sudo bash refind-stanza-creator-xx_XX.sh